 - A doctor or nurse practitioner will examine your child within a day after surgery to decide if he or she is ready to start eating.

 - When ready, your child will be given one meal of clear liquids, such as water, popsicles, clear soft drinks, fruit punch, gelatin, or broth.

-- If your child does not vomit after drinking clear liquids, the next meal will be a regular meal.
+- If your child does not vomit or have increased pain after drinking clear liquids, the next meal will be a regular meal.

 - Remove the dressing after 48 hours.

 - If there are small strips of white tape (SteriStripsTM) and/or a clear dressing (Opsite™) over the incisions, leave them in place.
 They will fall off on their own in 1 to 2 weeks.
 Do not remove them unless your child’s doctor says it is okay.

 - Some patients have surgical glue (Dermabond®) instead of other dressings.
 The Dermabond should be kept dry for one day after surgery and will come off on its own after 3 to 7 days.